behave/behave/docs/behave.rst

 .. option:: --color

     Use ANSI color escapes.
-This is the default behaviour.
+Defaults to %(const)r.
 This switch is used to override a configuration file setting.

 .. option:: -d, --dry-run